×

 When we asked expats what advice they would give a foreigner before buying a property in Quebec City, they said:

 "1.
 It is important to research the local market and understand the current trends in the area before making a purchase.
 2. It is important to understand the local laws and regulations regarding property ownership in Quebec City.
 3. It is important to understand the taxes and fees associated with purchasing property in Quebec City.
 4. It is important to understand the zoning regulations in the area and the potential for future development.
 5. It is important to understand the local infrastructure and amenities available in the area.
 6. It is important to understand the local climate and weather patterns in Quebec City.
 7. It is important to understand the local culture and customs in Quebec City.
 8. It is important to understand the local job market and economic conditions in Quebec City.
 9. It is important to understand the local transportation options in Quebec City.
-10. It is important to understand the local schools and educational opportunities in Quebec City," explained one person living in Quebec City, Canada.
+10. It is important to understand the local schools and educational opportunities in Quebec City," remarked one foreigner who made the move to Quebec City.

 Are foreigners allowed to own property in Quebec City?